m5stack/m5-docs/en/product-documents/units/m5go_unit_hub.rst

-M5GO HUB
+Unit HUB
 ========

 DESCRIPTION
 -----------

-The M5GO HUB is a module for M5GO to expand GROVE port added three GROVE ports for user.
+The Unit HUB is a module for M5GO to expand GROVE port added three GROVE ports for user.
 So you can control 3 GROVE devices with only one M5GO Core at a time.